top of page

 Flash Fiction and Micro-Memoir

 Over the last several years, I have designed and revised this Tiny Tales Series to include Micro-memoir, Flash Fiction, and Flash Nonfiction (stories under 1,000 words).
 They have remained my most popular and ongoing workshops.
-The series begins with an overview of the form, followed by beginning and intermediate practice, and culminates in an advanced, check-in meeting where we generate new writing and polish for publication.
+The series begins with an overview of the form, followed by beginning and intermediate practice, and culminates in an advanced writing group where we generate new writing and polish for publication.

 Learning this tiny form results in big impact writing.
 The power of these stories lies in their brevity, often examining one small moment with an unexpected revelation.
 When crafted well, these little gems can take a reader's breath away by exposing new insights and truths.